deepsquare-io/grid/docs/deepsquare-grid/clusterfactory/50-compute-plane-configuration.md

-# 3. Deploying the compute plane
+# Part 3: Deploying the compute plane

 ## About network booting, postscripts and BMC